-Indian laws are structured to discriminate against the poor, says Odisha HC chief justice
+Indian laws are structured to discriminate against the poor, says Orissa HC chief justice

-He pointed out that Muslims and people from the Scheduled Caste and OBC communities formed the majority of those convicted and facing trials in the country.
+Muslims and people from the Scheduled Caste and OBC communities formed the majority of those facing trials and convicted in the country, he pointed out.

-Orissa High Court Chief Justice S Muralidhar on Thursday said that Indian laws were structured to discriminate against the poor people, The Indian Express reported.
+Orissa High Court Chief Justice S Muralidhar on Thursday said that Indian laws were structured to discriminate against the poor, The Indian Express reported.

 “There are many barriers to accessing justice that a marginalised person faces,” Muralidhar said.
 “The system works differently for the poor.”